 A: If someone was sexually abused as a minor by anyone involved in Church ministry in the Diocese of New Ulm, they should immediately report such abuse to local law enforcement, regardless of when the abuse occurred.
-You can see contact information on the diocesan website for county law enforcement and social service agencies.
-This information is at dnu.org/report-abuse.
+See contact information for county law enforcement and social service agencies in the 15 counties the diocese serves.

 Q: What if I have additional questions?